jundalisay/spblist/content/en/research/descartes/man/article-20.md

 ---
-heading: Section 20
+heading: Article 20
 title: "Distance Perception"
 # date: 2022-01-29
-weight: 17
+weight: 32
 description: "All those different colors, which novelty endears and often provide greater delight to the sight than the color green, are like excellent and unusual musical modulations or the delicate food of a wise cook"
 image: "/covers/man.jpg"
 writer: